diwise/diwise.github.io/site/content/_index.md

 On these pages we will publish technical information and documentation regarding the platform.

 ## Contact
-If you want to get in touch with us or learn more about what we can offer, check out our website [diwise.se](https://diwise.se/).
+Go [here](/contact) for ways to get in touch with us.

+For information about diwise in Swedish, check out our website [diwise.se](https://diwise.se/).